fledge-iot/fledge/docs/91_version_history.rst

        - A new plugin that support the Digiducer 333D01 vibration sensor has been added.
        - A new simple Python filter has been added that calculates an exponential moving average,
        - Some typos in the OPCUA south and north plugin configuration have been fixed.
        - The OPCUA north plugin has been updated to support nested reading objects correctly and also to allow a name to be set for the OPCUA server.
-Thee have also been some stability fixes in the underlying OPCUA layer used by this and the south OPCUA plugin.
+These have also been some stability fixes in the underlying OPCUA layer used by this and the south OPCUA plugin.
        - The modbus map configuration now supports byte swapping and word swapping by use of the {{swap}} property of the map.
 This may take the values {{bytes}}, {{words}} or {{both}}.
        - The people detection machine learning plugin now supports RTSP streams as input.
        - The option list items in the OMF plugin have been updated to make them more user friendly and descriptive.